 What is video marketing?

 Answering a question is always a good place to start in a blog.
 In this case, video marketing is the act of creating a real estate video to attract a specific group of people to your real estate business.
-These videos are designed to be unique to the business that is producing them and features their branding such as colours, fonts and logos.
+Having the right branding is essential.
+Your own name, business card, websites need to be unique to your real estate company.
+Your videos are no different, and need to feature your own branding such as colours, fonts and logos.

 Each real estate video type can be of interest to different segments within your audience.
 By giving people something they are interested in while also sharing your company, you can build awareness and loyalty.